brittpinder/ios-reference/swift/protocols/README.md

 ## Protocol Extensions

-## Providing Default Implementations
+### Providing Default Implementations

-## Adding Constraints to Protocol Extensions
+### Adding Constraints to Protocol Extensions

+## Adopting a Protocol Using a Synthesized Implementation